-- a) Calculate the average and variance. - b) Make a histogram (frequency distribution) of your results (i.e. the number of times there were no two's in a toss, one two, etc.). - c) For each data point in the histogram, estimate its uncertainty, e.g. what is the uncertainty on the number of times there were one two in a toss?
+a) Calculate the average and variance.

+b) Make a histogram (frequency distribution) of your results (i.e. the number of times there were no two's in a toss, one two, etc.).

+c) For each data point in the histogram, estimate its uncertainty, e.g. what is the uncertainty on the number of times there were one two in a toss?
 Display the uncertainty on the histogram using the "Error Bar" option under "Plot".

-- d) Compare your results with that expected from a binomial distribution.
+d) Compare your results with that expected from a binomial distribution.
 Plot the theoretical expectations along with your experimental results.
-How are your measured average and variance compare with the theoretical expectations, i.e. what are the measured and expected values? - e) Compare your results from above with a Poisson distribution assuming the same average number of two's as above.
+How does your measured average and variance compare with theoretical expectations?

+e) Compare your results from above with a Poisson distribution assuming the same average number of two's as above.
 Plot the Poisson distribution along with the binomial expectations.
-How are your measured average and variance compare with the theoretical expectations, i.e. what are the measured and expected values?
+How does your measured average and variance compare with theoretical expectations?
 How would you change the dice and the experiment if you wanted to generate a Poisson distribution from the toss of dice?